MikelPlayz/MapGallery/README.md

 /gallery remove

 If you need the commands explained...
-Look else where to be honest, this plugin isn't for you.
+Look elsewhere to be honest, this plugin isn't for you.

 ## Feedback